ctdio/confugu/README.md

 port: ${ HTTP_PORT } # use 'HTTP_PORT' environment variable
 ```

-Next, just pass the path to your config file to the `load` function.
+Next, just pass the path to your config file to the asynchronous `load` function.

 ```js
 const confugu = require('confugu')